Obesity hypoventilation (HI-po-ven-tih-LA-shun) syndrome (OHS) is a breathing disorder that affects some obese

 In people who have OHS, poor breathing prevents proper gas exchange.
 As a result, the level of carbon dioxide in the blood rises.
 Also, the level of oxygen in the blood drops.

-These changes can lead to serious health problems, such as leg edemaexternal link icon (e-DE-mah), pulmonary hypertension (PULL-mun-ary HI-per-TEN-shun), cor pulmonaleexternal link icon (pul-meh-NAL-e), and secondary erythrocytosis (eh-RITH-ro-si-TOE-sis).
+These changes can lead to serious health problems, such as leg edema (e-DE-mah), pulmonary hypertension (PULL-mun-ary HI-per-TEN-shun), cor pulmonale (pul-meh-NAL-e), and secondary erythrocytosis (eh-RITH-ro-si-TOE-sis).
 If left untreated, OHS can even be fatal.

 The cause of OHS isn't fully known.
 Researchers think that several factors may work together to cause the disorder.